 This quality of the pan method benefits you when making this recipe as it assures you that all the grains of rice evenly well.

 What could be more Oriental than rice in a wok, right?
 Wok frying is one of the most popular methods of stir-frying.
 And making our menu using wok assures you that every grain of rice is well coated with the seasoning.

 Heat the wok and douse it with the right amount of oil.
-The cooking process is the same, but this method will allow you to make the dish faster.
+The preparation process is the same, but this method will allow you to make the dish faster.
 This is due to the even heat distribution of the wok.

-Making in a wok is also beneficial because it requires a little amount of oil, and the shape assures you that every grain of rice stays on the wok and not on the stove.
+Making in a wok is also beneficial because it requires a tiny amount of oil, and the shape assures you that every grain of rice stays on the wok and not on the stove.